-- This interface will have an urban character, with corner commercial tenancies and a paved plaza to enhance the Banksia Street shopping strip. - Fine grain tenancies are preferred and should match the rhythm of the existing Banksia Street shops across the road. - Buildings must be set back at least 5 metres from the Banksia Street property boundary to allow space for tree planting. - Tenancies must face both Banksia Street and Oriel Road with a minimum frontage of 10 metres on each side and at least 250m2 in total must be located on the ground floor of the apartment on the corner.
+- This interface is envisaged to have an urban character, with corner commercial tenancies and a paved plaza to enhance the Banksia Street shopping strip. - Fine grain tenancies are preferred and should match the rhythm of the existing Banksia Street shops. - It is recommended that buildings be set back at least 5m from the Banksia Street property boundary to allow space for tree planting. - Tenancies are encouraged to face both Banksia Street and Oriel Road with a minimum frontage of 10m on each side.
+A recommended area of least 250m2 in total should be located on the ground floor of the apartment on the corner.